mrseeker/hivemind/examples/fairseq/README.md

-# Training ALBERT with decentralized averaging
+# Training Fairseq with decentralized averaging

-This tutorial will walk you through the steps to set up collaborative training with the ALBERT-large-v2 model and the WikiText103 dataset.
+This tutorial will walk you through the steps to set up collaborative training with the fairseq model and the WikiText103 dataset.
 It uses Hugging Face [datasets](https://github.com/huggingface/datasets) and [transformers](https://github.com/huggingface/transformers/) libraries to compute local updates, using `hivemind.Optimizer` to exchange information between peers.